mgmeyers/obsidian-kanban/docs/docs/Settings/index.md

 ## Archive date time format

-This will set the format of the [archive timestamp](Add%20date%20and%20time%20to%20archived%20cards.md)
+This will set the format of the [archive timestamp](Add%20date%20and%20time%20to%20archived%20cards.md).
+Available formatting options can be found [here](https://momentjs.com/docs/#/displaying/format/)

 <img alt="Screen Shot 2021-09-15 at 7.08.08 PM.png" srcset="/obsidian-kanban/Assets/Screen%20Shot%202021-09-15%20at%207.08.08%20PM.png 2x">